stimpy77/xio.js/README.md

 ======
 version 0.1.4 (all 63-or-so spec tests pass)

-A consistent data repository strategy for local and remote resources.
+A consistent data repository strategy for local and remote resources, events, and web workers.

 ## What it does